Zippers

 For the remainder of this section we fix a finitely generated left orderable group $G$ and a finite symmetric generating set $S$ for $G$.
 For an introduction to left orderable groups and their basic properties, see e.g.\/ \cite{Navas_book}, especially Chapter~2.

 As is well known, a (countable) group $G$ is left orderable if and only if there is a faithful action of $G$ on $\R$ by orientation-preserving homeomorphisms (\cite{Navas_book}, Theorem~2.2.19).
-If we conjugate this action by any orientation-reversing homeomorphism of $\R$ we get the {\em opposite action}, related to the reverse left order on $G$.
-We would like to connect up the algebraic properties of the order to the geometry of $G$ and $M$; to do this we shall choose an action on $\R$ with good metric properties.
+If we conjugate this action by any orientation-reversing homeomorphism of $\R$ we get the {\em opposite action}, related to an opposite reverse left order on $G$.
+We would like to connect up the algebraic properties of the action to the geometry of $G$ and $M$; to do this we shall choose an action on $\R$ with good metric properties.